PGY1 Pharmacy Residency

 - Match: All applicants must register for The Match – ASHP Resident Matching Program.

-- Cover Letter: A cover letter describing the elements of the program that most interest you and how each element relates to your personal goals is also required.
+- Cover Letter: A cover letter describing the elements of the program that most interest you and how each element relates to your personal goals is required.

 - Letters of Recommendation: We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to an APPE in acute or ambulatory care.
 The clinical preceptor should be able to comment on your scope of responsibility, total patient load, level of autonomy, clinical abilities, and organizational and time management skills.
-All 3-reference writers should use the standard PhORCAS template to submit their candidate recommendation and comment on a minimum of 7 of the 13 listed candidate characteristics.
+All 3-reference writers should use the standard PhORCAS template to submit their candidate recommendation.
+An uploaded letter of recommendation is optional and not required.

 - Supplemental Application Materials: A response to the following essay statement is required for acceptance.
 The essay response should be no longer than one page in length.
 An application will not be reviewed if this statement is missing.
 Please note that the essay is separate from your cover letter.
 (NOTE: The essay response should be uploaded in the Supplemental Information section in PhORCAS.
 Space is limited to a max of 5 MB and must be provided in the following format: .pdf, .doc, .txt, .rtf.)
-NOT REQUIRED FOR PHASE II APPLICATIONS.

 Interviews